-A featured image in WordPress is the single most important image of your blog.
+A featured image in WordPress is the most important image on your blog.
 Depending on the theme you are using, it usually shows up on the blog list page and inside the blog itself.
 It is often used for SEO purposes and sharing on social networks.
 So make sure you don’t forget this one!

 7. Check your Yoast SEO score and improve where possible … but don’t obsess

 Yoast is an awesome plugin that will help you optimize your WordPress website in a user-friendly way.
 It helps you add meta titles and descriptions for any page or post on your website.
-It also gives you scores on how your post is performing in terms of keywords frequency, readability and so on.
+It also gives you scores on how your post is performing in terms of keywords frequency, readability, and so on.
 It’s good to pay attention to this, but do not obsess with it.
 Do not add keywords to your content just for the sake of it, but rather write your content organically.

 Yes, I know I am stating the obvious here.
 But we all make mistakes.
 I know I make tons of them.
 So make sure you proofread your content a few times before publishing or even better, get somebody else to read through it.
 It’s often hard to spot your own mistakes, so getting a fresh set of eyes can really help you with that.

 Not all of your visitors will be interested in all of your content.
 By grouping similar posts into categories, your readers can quickly find the topics they find interesting.
 This is particularly important if you have a large blog, and you like to write about many topics.

 10. Preview your blog post on desktop and mobile

 Our goal as publishers is to reach as many people as possible with our amazing content.
 To achieve it, we need to make sure that the post looks good on desktop as well as mobile devices.